Wambyat/mah-notes/Semester - 6 Summer/ChatGPT.md

 We'll build some chatbot that takes a movie suggestion and builds a synopsis.
 This is course material.
 Marks should be from another project.

+A few different LLMs:

+* GPT-3

+* BERT: Google's

+* XLNET: Canegie Mellon + Google

+* T5: Google's.
+Specializes in text to text Transformer specializes in translating to another language.

+* RoBERTa: Facebook's improvement on BERT.

+* BLOOM: The first multi lingual LLM.

+PROMPT, an acronym for PROMPTS for Restructuring Oral Muscular Phonetic Targets.

+AJAX: Asynchronous JavaScript and XML.

 ## Tuesday

 Stupid index.html.